kitbs/stubs/README.md

 }
 ```

-You can also append `.stub` to avoid IDE errors
+You can also append `.stub` to avoid IDE errors:

 ```
 controllers/{{name}}Controller.php.stub